Aankondigingen over uw buurt

 Data available from: 1990

-Status of the figures: This table contains definite figures up to and including 2021 and revised provisional figures for 2022.
+Status of the figures: This table contains definite figures up to and including 2022, revised provisional figures for 2023.

 When will new figures be published?
 Provisional figures: June of the following year.
 Revised provisional figures: December of the following year.
 Definite figures: December of the second following year.